-As a means of re-certifying deputies, Act 1984-2 requires attendance of continuing education every two years.
+As a means of recertifying sheriffs and deputies, Act 1984-2 requires attendance of continuing education every two years.
 The Board has organized continuing education into two-year training cycles, with the training conducted in 16 locations across the Commonwealth during each cycle.
-During 2014, 1,030 deputies attended scheduled continuing education courses.
+During 2015, 937 sheriffs and deputies attended scheduled continuing education courses.
 The Board's continuing education training delivery contractor, Temple University's Department of Criminal Justice, provides the biennial training.